oroinc/documentation/backend/api/batch-api.rst

 Parameters ``chunk_size_per_entity`` and ``included_data_chunk_size_per_entity`` can be used to tuning of an API engine to have maximum performance.

-To get maximum performance in requests with included entities, the value of the ``included_data_chunk_size_per_entity`` parameter can be changed to the medium number of related entities that will be set to one primary entity when processing the request.
+To get maximum performance in requests with included entities, you can change the value of the ``included_data_chunk_size_per_entity`` parameter to the medium number of related entities that will be set to one primary entity when processing the request.

 .. _web-api--batch-api--async-operation-config: